MicrosoftDocs/azure-devops-docs/docs/report/dashboards/add-charts-to-dashboard.md

 ms.topic: conceptual
 ms.author: kaelli
 author: KathrynEE
-monikerRange: '>= tfs-2013'
+monikerRange: '<= azure-devops'
-ms.date: 08/30/2019
+ms.date: 09/07/2021
 ---

 # Add charts to a dashboard

 [!INCLUDE [temp](../includes/version-ts-tfs-2015-2016.md)]

-::: moniker range="tfs-2013"
-> [!NOTE]
-> Adding charts to a dashboard is not a supported feature in TFS 2013, instead, you can [pin items to a team homepage](team-dashboard.md).
-Consider [upgrading to the latest TFS version](https://visualstudio.microsoft.com/downloads/) to get access to the widget catalog and [multiple team dashboards](dashboards.md).
-::: moniker-end

 <a id="add-charts"></a>

 ::: moniker range=">= azure-devops-2020"
-You can add the charts described in this article to a dashboard from their corresponding functional page, such as Analytics, Builds, Releases, or Queries.
+You can add query-based charts and in-context reports to a dashboard from their functional page.
+For example, you can add the Team Velocity in-context Analytics report to a dashboard.
+You can then modify the corresponding widget configuration parameters.
 ::: moniker-end

 ::: moniker range=">= tfs-2015 < azure-devops-2020"
 You can add the charts described in this article to a dashboard from their corresponding functional page, such as Builds, Releases, or Queries.
+::: moniker-end

+::: moniker range="tfs-2013"
+> [!NOTE]
+> Adding charts to a dashboard is not a supported feature in TFS 2013, instead, you can [pin items to a team homepage](team-dashboard.md).
+Consider [upgrading to the latest TFS version](https://visualstudio.microsoft.com/downloads/) to get access to the [widget catalog](widget-catalog.md) and [multiple team dashboards](dashboards.md).
 ::: moniker-end

 <a id="prerequisites">  </a>